pringyy/OGRE/README.md

 **Step 2.1**: You need to have Python 3.7 installed onto your machine to run this application.
 Download the version for the Operating System you are using here:
 *  https://www.python.org/downloads/release/python-376/

-**Step 2.2**: Check you have successfully installed the correct version of Python using the command:
+**Step 2.2**: Check you have successfully installed the correct version of Python using the command in the console:
 ```
 python --version
 ```